russelldb/riak_core/docs/ring_claim.md

 The size of the ring simply defines the number of separate (and equal) partitions of the hash space there will be.
 Each Bucket/Key combination will be hashed before storage, and hashed before fetching, and the outcome of that consistent hashing algorithm will determine the partition to which that Bucket/Key pair belongs.
 Each partition has an ID, which is the floor hash value for that partition: to belong to a partition a Bucket/Key pair must hash to a value which is greater than the floor, and less than or equal to the floor of the next partition.
 The "first" partition is ID 0, but this is only the first in the sense it has the lowest Partition ID - it has no special role in the ring.

 Within a Riak cluster there are individual databases known as vnodes, where each vnode is associated with a single Partition ID.
 The more partitions, the easier it is to spread load smoothly throughout larger and larger clusters.
-The less partitions, the lower the overhead of running all the vnodes necessary to support each partition.
+The fewer partitions, the lower the overhead of running all the vnodes necessary to support each partition.
 As the node count increases, so does the optimal number of vnodes.

 Every bucket within Riak has an n-val which indicates how many vnodes each value should normally be stored in, and retrieved from.
 When a key is to be stored or retrieved the Bucket/Key is hashed and then the operation will be performed against the vnode  with the Partition ID which the Key hashes to, plus the next n-1 vnodes in numerical order of Partition ID.
 If one of these vnodes is known to be unavailable at commencement of the operation (Riak will gossip the status of vnodes around the cluster), then the next vnode in numerical order will also be used as a fallback (i.e. the node n partitions along from the one the key hashed to).
 If more vnodes expected to be used are unavailable, more fallbacks will be used.

 If the database operation doesn't know the keys it is interested in, for example in a secondary index query, it must ask every nth vnode - where n is the n-val for the bucket related to that query.
 If there is a n-val of three, that means there are three different coverage plans in a healthy cluster that could be used for the query, with the offset being chosen at random to determine which plan will be used.
 To be explicit, there will be one coverage plan based on the 1st partition, the 4th partition, the 7th partition etc - and two more coverage plans where the partitions used are right shifted by 1 and 2 partitions respectively.

 If a vnode is unavailable for a coverage query, using a fallback node is not a desirable answer.
 Coverage queries are run with r=1 (only one vnode is checked for every part of the keyspace), so fallback nodes are unsafe as they only contain the data since the cluster change event occurred for some of those partitions.
 So the coverage planner must assess the partitions which are not covered by the plan, and find other vnodes that can fill the role of the missing vnodes.

+TODO: THIS IS TOO MUCH TOO EARLY

 For most vnodes in a coverage plan, the coverage plan is interested in all the answers present in that vnode, but where the coverage plan is looking for a vnode to fill a gap in the coverage, the query is passed with a partition filter so that only results in specific partitions are fetched.
 Using the partition filter avoids unnecessary duplication of results.
 This same filter is used for partitions at the tail of the coverage plan, which would otherwise return results that have already been found from the front of the plan (as the ring-size will not be divisible by three).